 of Charlotte young people ages 16-24 are neither working nor going to school or training.

-We search from coast to coast to bring the most promising, ground-breaking answers to some of Charlotte’s most challenging poverty-related issues.
+We search from coast to coast to bring promising, ground-breaking answers to some of Charlotte’s most persistent poverty-related challenges.
 Organizations in our portfolio represent the best in their fields – in innovation, measurable results and ability to scale.

 “After seeing [GreenLight Fund’s] model work successfully in Boston, Bank of America has been a proud partner in supporting GreenLight Fund’s expansion to the Bay Area, Philadelphia, Cincinnati and Detroit.
 We are thrilled that the GreenLight Fund, in partnership with an impressive group of founding investors, chose Charlotte as the sixth community in its growing network.”